uPortal-Attic/uportal-app-framework/docs/announcements.md

 ### Hover state

-This state is triggered when someone mouses over the hidden mascot.
-It slides up a little bit and shows a tooltip instructing the user to click to see more:
+This state triggers when someone mouses over the hidden mascot.
+The mascot slides up a little bit and shows a tooltip inviting the user to click to see more:

 ![mascot hover state](./img/mascot/hover-mascot.png)